jlumpe/jlumpe-gambit-lab-nb/experiments/201031-database-v1.1-software-version-migration/Readme.md

     * `species-genome-lcas.json` - Least common ancestor of each set of filtered taxonomy IDs in previous data file.
   * `201122-taxon-name-matching/`
     * `species-name-matches.json` - Matched taxon (if any) for each genus/species name, along with which (possibly alias) name was used for match.
+  * `201124-original-taxa-extra-info/`
+    * `genome-original-taxids.json` - Mapping from genome keys to original NCBI-assigned taxonomy IDs.
+IDs are original 2016 values, should be run through alias map of "aka taxids" to match to 2020 data.
+    * `original-genome-taxid-counts.json` - Mapping of 2016 taxonomy IDs to # of genomes originally assigned to them, grouped by curated genus/species name.
+Includes counts filtered by taxa whose 2016 summaries match the genus/species name as well as separate counts for taxa which do not pass the filter.
+Same information as `201113-original-genome-taxa/genome-original-taxids.json`, with the addition of the counts.
 * `data/processed/201031-database-v1.1-software-version-migration/`
   * `201109-match-taxa/` (obsolete)
     * `201109-db-v1.1-unmapped-taxa.csv` - table of unmapped post-curation genera and species along with the corresponding set of original NCBI-assigned taxa for their genomes.